Eldaste/ChimechoBot/README.md

 .activeQueues - For use by the one running the bot itself to ID the number of giveaways (to find safe times for matinance).

+.configureQ - Configure various options about the Queue.
+Requires arguments.
+   - lobbysize <number> - Changes number of people per lobby.
+   - lobbies <number> - Set a max number of lobbies.
+Automatically closes queue when last lobby is filled and clears queue when last lobby is called via next.
+   - openlobby - Removes the max lobby restriction set by lobbies.

 Bot can be tried out here https://discord.gg/44j5GBg